 2. Your contacts receive messages you never sent

-3. Your data usage increases without you doing anything/there’s a spike in your phone bill
+3. Your data usage increases without you doing anything or there’s a spike in your phone bill

-Unexpected increases in data use could mean that your phone was hacked to send data; for instance, mine cryptocurrency or steal your photos.
-It may also mean that a hacker is spying on you or something similar.
+Unexpected increases in data use could mean that your phone was hacked to transmit data; for instance, it may mine cryptocurrency or steal your photos.
+It may also mean that a hacker is spying on you.
 Check your app data usage and see which app could be blamed for that.
 If there are anomalies, you may need to remove a hacker from your phone.

 You may also notice that your phone bill has increased – yet you don’t remember making that many calls.
-It would be a sign to check your records for numbers you don’t remember calling.
-If you find such, be aware that your phone might have been hacked, and criminals are using it as a proxy.
+It would be a sign to check your records for numbers that you didn’t call.
+If you find any, be aware that your phone might have been hacked, and criminals are using it as a proxy.

 5. Your phone settings change mysteriously

 If your phone was physically accessed, the culprit might have changed the settings manually.
-If you notice that Bluetooth is on despite you not using it, this may be a sign of malware using it to infect other devices – or to transmit data.
+If you notice that, for example, Bluetooth is on despite you not using it, it may be a sign of malware using it to infect other devices or transmit data.

 6. Phone reboots without reason, may not shut down at all, or acts bizarrely

 It’s bad if your phone restarts without any warning, doesn’t shut down, or is opening apps and calling people on its own.
-Software errors may cause that.
+Software errors may be the cause of that.
 It may also be a sign that a virus or a hacker is accessing your phone remotely.

 7. Purchases that you did not make show up on your credit card